HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Tracing AGN activity

-The stochastic nature of detectable AGN activity implies that it is usually only observed in a small fraction of galaxies at a given time. \cite{aird19} report that high-z massive QGs exhibit enhanced AGN fractions compared to low-z SF galaxies hosting an equivalent SFR, suggesting that AGN activity in QGs might be fuelled and sustained by stellar-mass loss rather than the availability of cold gas.
-Their fraction of highly-accreting quiescent galaxies ($\lambda_{\rm{sBHAR}}>0.1$, i.e. at more than 10\% the Eddington limit) reaches 2-3\% around z$\sim$3.
+The stochastic nature of detectable AGN activity implies that it is usually only observed in a small fraction of galaxies at a given time. \citet{aird19} reported that high-z massive QGs exhibit enhanced AGN fractions compared to low-z SF galaxies hosting an equivalent SFR, suggesting that AGN activity in QGs might be fuelled and sustained by stellar mass loss rather than the availability of cold gas.
+Their fraction of highly accreting quiescent galaxies ($\lambda_{\rm{sBHAR}}>0.1$, i.e. at more than 10\% the Eddington limit) reaches 2-3\% around z$\sim$3.
 The fraction of normally accreting AGN ($\lambda_{\rm{sBHAR}}>0.01$) reaches 20-30\% in the quiescent population with SFRs of order of 0.5-1 M$_{\odot}$ yr$^{-1}$.

-\cite{Schreiber18} find 18\% of X-ray detections among 3.2<z<3.7 massive UVJ-quiescent galaxies, plus an additional 30\% in the young-quiescent (lower-left) region of the UVJ diagram.
-Several of their young-quiescent SEDs show similarities with our ID 5 and 6 in terms of SED shape and possibly young age. \cite{olsen13} report a 19\%$\pm$9\% luminous AGN fraction in a mass-complete sample of massive UVJ selected quiescent galaxies at $1.5<z<2.5$, with a total low-luminosity AGN fraction up to 70\%-100\%, advocating in favor of episodic AGN activity to maintain low SFRs in quiescent galaxies.
+\citet{Schreiber18} find 18\% of X-ray detections in 3.2<z<3.7 massive UVJ-quiescent galaxies, plus an additional 30\% in the young-quiescent (lower left) region of the UVJ diagram.
+Several of their young-quiescent SEDs show similarities with our ID 5 and 6 in terms of SED shape and possibly young age. \citet{olsen13} reported a 19\%$\pm$9\% luminous AGN fraction in a mass-complete sample of massive UVJ-selected quiescent galaxies at $1.5<z<2.5$, with a total low-luminosity AGN fraction up to 70\%-100\%, advocating in favour of episodic AGN activity to maintain low SFRs in quiescent galaxies.
 Including a possibly Compton thick source, our sample likely contains a 40\% fraction of luminous AGN.
 We currently do not know in which direction the incompleteness due to the sample selection will affect the AGN fraction, since we are focusing on high-mass quiescent galaxies while excluding the strongest 24$\mu$m detections.